By Natalie Boyd

 - What can get off our plates?
 Make sure you have time to rebuild and relearn.

-2. Make a Marketo Migration Chore Chart
+2. Create a Marketo Migration Checklist

 By the time the ink is dry on your Marketo contract, people should already have a high-level sense of what’s coming.
 Here’s a short list of folks who should know their roles in advance: